chairman and chief executive officer

 Chairman since 2000, Howard resumed the role of president and chief executive officer in January 2008.
 Since his return, he has led a transformation of the company, bringing the company to sustainable, profitable growth with a renewed focus on Starbucks coffee heritage, innovation and the customer experience.
-He has also galvanized leaders both inside and outside the company to take action to help local communities, including the effort he spearheaded in 2011 called Create Jobs for USA, launched an initiative to hire more U.S. military veterans and their spouses, and opened up new educational opportunities for Starbucks partners to finish school through the Starbucks College Achievement Plan.
+He has also galvanized leaders both inside and outside the company to take action to help local communities.
+He spearheaded efforts to create small business jobs through Create Jobs for USA, launched an initiative to hire more U.S. military veterans and their spouses, and opened up new educational opportunities for Starbucks partners to finish school through the Starbucks College Achievement Plan.

 At the heart of the Starbucks Experience today, just as it has been from the beginning, is Starbucks mission to inspire and nurture the human spirit – one person, one cup, and one neighborhood at a time.

 Howard has been recognized for his passion, his leadership, and his efforts to strengthen communities.
 Howard was named Fortune’s 2011 Businessperson of the Year for delivering record financial returns for the company while leading an effort to spur job creation in the U.S. He has also been honored with the Distinguished Leadership Award from Northwestern University’s Kellogg School of Management, Horatio Alger Award for those who have overcome adversity to achieve success; the Rev. Theodore M. Hesburgh Award for Business Ethics given by Notre Dame University’s Mendoza College of Business; the Botwinick Prize in Business Ethics from Columbia Business School; and the first-ever John Wooden Global Leadership Award from UCLA Anderson School of Management.
 He has also been included in Time magazine’s “Time 200,” a list of the most influential people in the world.

 Howard earned a bachelor’s degree from Northern Michigan University.
 He spent three years in sales and marketing with Xerox Corporation.
 Before joining Starbucks, he was Vice President and General Manager of Hammarplast U.S.A., a Swedish housewares company.
 He is co-founder of Maveron LLC, a venture capital group.